imuttley/innovazione-webcomponent/README.md

 a smart web component for ENEA to search and filter TECs (Technical and Engineering Competencies) and show results

-the main idea is to use webcomponents to create a smart search and filter system for TECs (Technical and Engineering Competencies) and show results in a grid on a custom html page, using public APIs of ENEA, with a frontend only approach and a semantic enriched html page, managing events and states with custom events and custom elements, and using tailwindcss for styling.
+the main idea is to use webcomponents with integrate logics, to create a search and filter system for TECs (Technical and Engineering Competencies) and show results in a grid on a custom html page, using public APIs of ENEA, with a frontend only approach and a semantic enriched html page.

-Authoring of webcomponents is done with react and typescript ( TODO migrate to react uikit from designers-italia.it ), and the build process is done with bun.
+Authoring of webcomponents is done with react and typescript ( TODO migrate to react uikit from [designers-italia.it](https://github.com/italia/design-react-kit/) ), and the build process is done with bun.
 Data is fetched from public APIs of ENEA for managing autority of produced data.

 ## Features